Second Vietnamese family fears son among 39 UK truck dead

 But at least two Vietnamese families have now said they fear their relatives are among the victims, who may have been carrying falsified Chinese passports.

-But Gia got a call several days ago from a Vietnamese man saying "Please have some sympathy, something unexpected happened," he told AFP.
+But Gia received a call several days ago from a Vietnamese man saying "Please have some sympathy, something unexpected happened," he recounted to AFP.

-"I fell to the ground when I heard that," Gia told AFP.
+"I fell to the ground when I heard that," Gia said.

 "It seemed that he was in the truck with the accident, all of them dead," he added.

-A 26-year-old Vietnamese woman Pham Thi Tra My is also believed to be among the dead after her family received a heart-wrenching text message from her on Wednesday before the immigrants were discovered.
+A 26-year-old Vietnamese woman Pham Thi Tra My is also believed to be among the victims after her family received a text message from her hours before the migrants were discovered.

 "I'm sorry Mom.
 My path to abroad doesn't succeed.
 Mom, I love you so much!
-I'm dying bcoz I can't breathe," she said in the message confirmed by her brother Pham Manh Cuong.
+I'm dying because I can't breathe," she said in the message confirmed by her brother Pham Manh Cuong.

-He received another message from her on Wednesday saying: "Please try to work hard to pay the debt for mummy, my dear," according to a text sent at 12:15 Hanoi time on Wednesday (0515 GMT) and seen by AFP.
+He received another message from her a few hours later saying: "Please try to work hard to pay the debt for mummy, my dear," according to a text sent at 12:15 Vietnam time on Wednesday (0515 GMT) and seen by AFP.

-Both suspected victims came from Ha Tinh, an impoverished province in central Vietnam where many of the country's illegal migrants come from.
+Both suspected victims are from Ha Tinh, an impoverished province in a part of Vietnam where many of the country's illegal migrants come from.

 Many have their sights set on Britain, where they end up working in nail salons or on cannabis farms, hoping for quick riches.